TGDivy/TGDivy/README.md

 ## 💬🌞

-> Remain calm, serene, always in command of yourself.
-You will then find out how easy it is to get along.  ~ Paramahansa Yogananda
+> Be where your enemy is not. ~ Sun Tzu

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )